coryan/coryan.github.io/_posts/2017-01-19-on-benchmarking-part-5.md

 The parameter estimate is not very accurate though, the true parameter is -1.0, we got -1.24.
-Yes, the true value falls in the 95% confidence interval.
+Yes, the true value falls in the 95% confidence interval, but how can we make that interval smaller?
 We can either increase the number of samples or the effect, let's go with the effect:

 ``` r